Jawad Naqvi: Islamic Awakening Movement

+Views

 In a 2012 report by Hudson Institute, he has been described as pro-Iran and to be financially supported by Iran.
 Alex Vatanka writes in an article titled "The Guardian of Pakistan's Shia" published by Hudson Institute, a strategic think-tank based in Washington.
 It says:

-"Accordingly, many of Pakistan’s Shia religious figures have become highly vocal and partisan supporters of Khamenei.
-For example, Syed Jawad Naqvi, a prominent activist preacher and the head of a recently-launched Shia seminary in Pakistan, idealizes the theocracy in the Islamic Republic of Iran and calls himself a devoted follower of Khamenei.
-He has additionally published articles as well as a book denouncing Iran’s anti-clerical Green opposition movement.27 Not surprisingly, Naqvi’s seminary was reportedly established in part with financial support from the Iranian state."
+"Accordingly, many of Pakistan's Shia religious figures have become highly vocal and partisan supporters of Khamenei.
+For example, Jawad, a prominent activist preacher and the head of a recently launched Shia seminary in Pakistan, idealizes the theocracy in the Islamic Republic of Iran and calls himself a devoted follower of Khamenei.
+He has additionally published articles as well as a book denouncing Iran's anti-clerical Green opposition movement.27 Not surprisingly, Jawad's seminary was reportedly established in part with financial support from the Iranian state."

 In 2019, an article in The News described him of having "uniquely Iran-centered career".

-However, Syed Jawad Naqvi has denied that he has received any support from Iran.
-In the opening ceremony of Jamia Urwatu Wusqa he said that this project is fully supported by local pakistani people.
+However, Naqvi has denied that he has received any support from Iran.
+In the opening ceremony of Jamia Urwatu Wusqa he said that this project is fully supported by local Pakistani people.
 He said that none of his projects is supported by Iran or any other country and not a single penny has been received from outside Pakistan.

-As recent as January 2020, he has been described as "a major supporter of Iran’s theocracy" by Foreign Policy, an American news publication.
+As recent as January 2020, he has been described as "a major supporter of Iran's theocracy" by Foreign Policy, an American news publication.

-In 2013, Mohammadi Masjid stopped Naqvi’s sermons after there was scuffle occurred when Police prevented Naqvi's security from entering the mosque, sparking mass protests outside the mosque.
+In 2013, Mohammadi Masjid stopped Jawad's sermons after there was scuffle occurred when Police prevented Jawad's security from entering the mosque, sparking mass protests outside the mosque.
 Allegedly his security guard was carrying unlicensed weapon.
-Police accused students of Naqvi, for creating the chaos and roughing up the cameraman, the varsity condemned the irresponsible behavior of the police.
+Police accused students of Jawad, for creating the chaos and roughing up the cameraman, the varsity condemned the irresponsible behavior of the police.
 Subsequently, Naqvi was banned by Punjab Chief Minister Shahbaz Sharif from lecturing at Mohammadi Masjid in Lahore.

-Views on Iran's System
+On Iran's system

 Naqvi believes that Iran's system is based on Quran.
-This is against the opinion of major Shia clerics of Iran.
-In April 2018, Ayatollah Javadi Amoli said:
+This is contrary to the opinion of his teacher, Iranian Ayatollah Javadi Amoli, who said in 2018:

-"The Qur'an calls Satan arrogant, but as far as I recall he has not been addressed as warrior against God in the Qur'an.
-Interest system of our banks is a war against Allah and His Messenger (PBUH).
-You may name a year as a year of production and prosperity (the Iranian leader named the previous year the Year of Resistant Economy: Production and Employment), as long as there is interest on loan in banking system, nothing will improve."

-Earlier on december 2016, Javadi Amoli said, Bank of Iran sucks blood of the people.
+Earlier in December 2016, Javadi Amoli said, Bank of Iran sucks blood of the people.